New property measures to curb rising home prices

 Additional Buyer’s Stamp Duty (ABSD)

-ABSD is a tax that's levied on top of the Buyer's Stamp Duty (a tax that property buyers have to pay when they buy a property), and it's computed based on the valuation or the selling price of the property, whichever is higher.
+ABSD is a tax that's levied on top of the Buyer's Stamp Duty (a tax that property buyers must pay when they buy a property), and it's computed based on the valuation or the selling price of the property, whichever is higher.

-With the latest measures, ABSD rates for the purchase of a 1st residential property by Singapore citizens and permanent residents (PRs) remain unchanged at 0% and 5% respectively.
+With the cooling measures implemented in 2023, ABSD rates for the purchase of the 1st residential property by Singapore citizens and permanent residents (PRs) remain unchanged at 0% and 5% respectively.

-For these 2 groups, purchasing a 2nd or a 3rd and subsequent residential property will incur increased ABSD rates.
+For these 2 groups, purchasing the 2nd or a 3rd and subsequent residential property will incur increased ABSD rates.

 Singapore citizens will now pay an ABSD rate of 20% for their 2nd residential property, and 30% for their 3rd and subsequent residential property.
 This is up from the previous rates of 17% and 25% respectively.